Live Drawing Shows

 Connection between generations

 My first live drawing show about the relationship between my grandma Rachel and me.
-What she told me and what I then found out.

 Drawing on the Bottle